transferwise/pipelinewise/docs/connectors/taps/jira.rst

 Tap Jira
 --------

-Configuring what to replicate
+Configuring what to reproduce
 '''''''''''''''''''''''''''''

 PipelineWise configures every tap with a common structured YAML file format.
-A sample YAML for Jira replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for Jira reproduction can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

 Example YAML for ``tap-jira``: